 Let’s compare 4 dollar bills as they make their way through 4 different types of accounts: a checking account, savings account, money market account and CD.
-With this dollar-level view, choosing which account is right for you will be one less decision to worry about.
+With this dollar-level view, you’ll be better able to decide which is the right account for you.

 Let’s start with the most flexible type of account, a checking account.
 When Dollar #1 goes into a checking account, it never gets comfortable or takes off its shoes because it needs to be ready to go at a moment’s notice.
 A checking account is basically a house for your money to hang out in until you’re ready to spend it.
 Dollar #1 will stay in this house until you write a check, use your debit card, get cash from an ATM or make an electronic payment.